 Scoping Document

-In Singapore, the ccNSO articulated the roles that NTIA plays which any transition proposal would need to take into account. ccNSO Statement 27 March 2014.
-The ccNSO, direct consumer of IANA services, specifically identified the role of NTIA in establishing the requirements and specifications under which the IANA functions and the Root Zone Management functions must be performed.
+In Singapore, the ccNSO articulated the roles that NTIA plays which any transition proposal would need to take into account The ccNSO members present, as one of the groups of direct consumers of IANA services, specifically identified the role of NTIA in establishing the requirements and specifications under which the IANA functions and the Root Zone Management functions must be performed.
 Notwithstanding this input, the Scoping Document incorrectly asserts that NTIA exercises “no operation role in the performance of the IANA functions” and that “ICANN’s role as the operator of the IANA functions is not the focus of the transition.”
 In fact, through processes associated with the IANA Functions Contract, including most recently both a “Notice of Inquiry” and a “Further Notice of Inquiry,” NTIA has affirmatively engaged the community to develop operational requirements applicable to ICANN’s performance of the IANA functions.
 As a result of such input, the current IANA Functions Contract includes requirements for (i) automation of IANA’s root zone management functions; (ii) clarification and standardization of IANA documentation and processes based on the work of the ccNSO’s Delegation and Redelegation Working Group and the Framework of Interpretation Working Group when completed; (iii) security obligations; and (iv) stakeholder-developed standards and metrics applicable to ICANN’s performance of the IANA Functions.
 The ccNSO has actively participated in the NTIA’s public consultations on the IANA Functions Contracts, including with respect to operations.
 See, for example, the Comments of the Country Code Name Supporting Organization in response to NTIA’s Further Notice of Inquiry on the Internet Assigned Numbers Authority Function (28 July 2011) and the ccNSO response to NTIA Notice of Inquiry (NOI) on the IANA functions (29 March 2011).

 Accordingly, it is the view of the ccNSO Council that any transition of responsibility for the IANA Functions must establish the processes and procedures through which operational requirements for the root zone management functions will be developed, as well as processes and procedures by which the IANA functions operator will be accountable to the stakeholder community with respect to such requirements.